5 Key Takeaways from The Customer Room

 MetaCX’s first-ever virtual event, The Customer Room, premiered last week and we’re still on a high from the experience.
 It was a thrill to host such a diverse mix of industry analysts, thought leaders, venture capitalists, and start-up experts who were eager to discuss the future of B2B.

 If you weren’t able to attend the live event, don’t worry!
 All sessions are now available on demand.
-Just provide your name and email address and you’ll receive unfiltered access to 14 sessions, 25 speakers, and 5 musical guests.
-Sign up here.
+Get unfiltered access to 14 sessions, 25 speakers, and 5 musical guests here.

 If your next meeting starts in ten minutes and you only have time for the highlights, we’ve outlined the top five takeaways below!

 Takeaway 1: Existing customers are a company’s biggest lever for revenue growth.

 When economies stall, the priority pendulum swings from revenue growth to cost reduction.
 SaaS companies feel this shift acutely as their prospects pivot to cost-cutting mode, making new logo acquisitions harder than ever.

 The best playbook for growth, especially in times like these, involves leaning into existing customers rather than acquiring new ones, and demonstrating measurable proof of value rather than increasing ad dollars or demand gen efforts.

 Creating growth opportunities within your customer base starts with developing a systematic and repeatable approach to customer success.
 At the heart of this is an outcomes-based approach that begins with 1) achieving alignment with prospects on a shared definition of success; 2) continues into how we deliver on these promises in our implementation, onboarding, and user training; and, 3) culminates with proof of performance demonstrated by measurable value realization.